MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/access-policies-udc.md

 5. Select if the app or service can only read the data, or if it has full access to the data.

 6. Repeat for each setting, and for each app or service that needs access to those settings.
-You can click **Delete** to remove an entry.
+To remove an entry, click **Delete**.

 7. When you are finished, click the **Save** button to save your changes.